cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: Lacking variety or excitement; dull
 | Synonyms: unglamoros; commonplace; prosiac
 | Usage: So here I shall end my days; and I must say, Dorothy, my dear, that you are going back into that stupid, humdrum world again.
 |
+| glamour
+| glamorous
+| Definition: The attractive or exciting quality that makes certain people or things seem appealing or special.
+| Usage: The glamour days of Old Hollywood.
+|
 | dilatation
 | Definition: The state of being stretched beyonded normal dimension.